-I write to make a request to the South Australian Federal Redistribution currently being undertaken by the Australian Electoral Commission.
+I'm writing to make a respectful request regarding the South Australian Federal Redistribution currently being undertaken by the Australian Electoral Commission.

-I am a constituent of the Federal Division of Mayo.
+I am a constituent of the Federal Division of Mayo, and I do not believe that the Division of Mayo should be abolished in this redistribution process.

-I do not believe that the Division of Mayo should be abolished in this redistribution process.
-I note that the committee responsible for managing the redistribution must consider;
+I feel it is important that the committee responsible for managing the redistribution considers;

-- 1. Communities of Interest within the proposed electorate, including economic, social and regional interests. - 2.
-Means of communication and travel within the proposed federal electorate - 3.
+- 1. The communities within the proposed electorates, including their economic, social, and regional interests. - 2.
+Means of communication and travel within the proposed federal electorates. - 3.
 The physical features of an area of the proposed federal electorate.